SherG/tester1/site/content/post/boomers-fitness-program.md

 title: 'What''s the Best Fitness Program for Baby Boomers? '
 date: 2018-06-08T20:29:43.010Z
 description: >-
   Is there a fountain of youth for baby boomers?
-A growing body of excercise research indicates strength training is the best prescription against the effects of aging.
+A growing body of exercise research indicates strength training is the best prescription against the effects of aging.
 ---